-For some purposes (such as data recovery) it shall be necessary to provide key retrieval for the private component of the encryption certificate key pair.
+For some purposes (such as data recovery) it may be necessary to provide key retrieval for the private component of the encryption certificate key pair.
 To facilitate this, the ECA shall offer a key escrow and recovery capability.

-The method, procedures and controls which will apply to the storage, request for, extraction and/or retrieval, delivery, protection and destruction of the requested copy of an escrowed key shall be described in a KRPS.
-The ECA shall submit the KRPS along with the CPS for the EPMA approval.
-The ECA KRP is provided as a separate document.
-The ECA KRPS shall comply with the ECA KRP.
+The method, procedures and controls which will apply to the storage, request for, extraction and/or retrieval, delivery, protection and destruction of the requested copy of an escrowed key shall be described in the ECA CPS.